Venom1991/refind-btrfs/README.md

     }
 }
 ```
-* five read-only snapshots located in the /.snapshots directory where this directory is itself mounted as a subvolume named @snapper-root:
+* five read-only snapshots located in the /.snapshots directory where this directory is itself mounted as a subvolume named @snapper-root (this last bit isn't really all that relevant):
   * 1/snapshot created at 10-12-2020 01:00:00,
   * 2/snapshot created at 11-12-2020 02:00:00,
   * 3/snapshot created at 12-12-2020 03:00:00,